danwerner21/6x0x-DOS65/README.md

 DOS/65 software and documentation are provided as shareware for non-profit, educational, or private use.
 Any other use is prohibited without approval of Richard A. Leary.

-CONVERSION FOR THE Retrobrew Computers 6x0x BY DAN WERNER
+Conversion for the Retrobrew Computers 6x0x by Dan Werner

 Please note that this version of DOS/65 uses the ROMWBW track/sector mapping and is thus not compatible with disk images created with the old distribution.
 Please backup your data prior to installing this version.

 ## todo:
-1. cleanup quickstart documentation and delete quickstart folder
 1. cleanup wiki documentation
 1. assign utility
 1. floppy support